Dynamic syndrome decoder in volume-law phases of hybrid quantum circuits: Hybrid quantum circuits and entanglement transition

 defined for three adjacent regions A, B, and C. Specifically, we will use continuous regions of size $L/4$, as shown in the inset of Fig.~\ref{fig:1d_miet}(b), which cancels the finite size effects due to the boundary contributions.

-The circuit is initialized in the all-minus state $\ket{\psi_0} = \ket{-}^{\otimes L}$.
+The circuit is initialized in the all-minus state $\ket{\psi_0} = \ket{-}^{\otimes L}$ and is evolved until circuit depths $T=16 L = O(L)$.
 The results for half-chain entanglement entropy $S_\text{AB}$ and tripartite mutual information $I_3$ for $p_u=0.9$ are shown in Fig.~\ref{fig:1d_miet}.
 The entropy shows a clear change in behavior between growing linearly with the system size (volume law) for small values of $p_m$ and saturating to an $O(1)$ value (area law) at large values of $p_m$, signifying an entanglement transition.
 We collapse the data for $I_3$ for large system sizes $L \ge 192$ using finite-size scaling ansatz~\cite{Zabalo2020}

 where $p_m^{c,S}$ is the critical measurement probability for the entanglement transition, and $\nu$ is the critical exponent of the correlation length, and $G[\cdot]$ is a universal one-parameter function.
 See Appendix~\ref{app:fss} for more details.
 The resulting data collapse is of excellent quality, as shown in the inset of Fig.~\ref{fig:1d_miet}(b), with critical parameters $p_m^{c,S} = 0.57(4), \nu = 3.3(4)$.